 This summer I was exactly where Europe got its new heat record of 48,8 degrees, in Syracuse, Sicily.
 I have an old sailboat lying there.

-Siracusa is the city Platon traveled to several times from Athens.
-The philosopher is supposed to have gotten the idea for the cave parable from the caves nearby.
+Siracusa is the city Plato traveled to several times from Athens.
+The philosopher is supposed to have gotten the idea for the cave parable from those nearby.
 So, are we still blinded by the shadows on the cave wall – and today’s media public – as many politicians and climate deniers are blind to the environmental crisis?

 UN's climate panel

 The UN's Climate Panel (IPCC) report this summer has once again presented clear research facts on where. . .

 To continue reading, create a new free reader account with your email,